cleyfobre/reminding-docs/aws-apigateway-lambda.md

 ## apigateway-lambda

-- write a sample code
+- write a sample code in lambda
 ```
 import json